Debt Consolidation Loans

 What is a debt consolidation loan (DCL)?

 The concept of a debt consolidation loan is simple.
-It’s new a loan from one provider that allows a you to pay off a range of debts using a single monthly repayment.
+It’s a new loan from one provider that allows you to pay off a range of debts using a single monthly repayment.

-Bringing the debts together isn’t a way of making them disappear, however, it can be a way of better managing your finances and reduce your monthly outgoings.
+Bringing the debts together isn’t a way of making them disappear, however, it can be a way of managing your finances and reducing your monthly outgoings.

 Where the amount borrowed is secured against an asset such as your home.
 These are sometimes referred to as homeowner loans.
 You could be offered one if you owe a substantial amount of money or have poor credit history.

 Unsecured: Where the debt isn’t secured against any other assets.
 You could consolidate up to £25,000 using an unsecured personal loan

 Consolidation loans often have a higher interest than those associated with your original debts, and it’s important to be aware that if you have a history of defaulting on repayments you will face high interest charges on any consolidation loan.

-A debt consolidation loan may be the right solution for you if you have a stable income and good credit score but the likelihood this will be unlikely if you’re struggling with unsecured debts on a low income, it could be worth exploring other options.
+A debt consolidation loan may be the right solution for you if you have a stable income and good credit score, but if you’re struggling with unsecured debts on a low income, it could be worth exploring other options.

 Am I eligible for a debt consolidation loan?

-To be suitable for a debt consolidation loan, you must meet the criteria below:
+To be suitable for a debt consolidation loan, you’ll need to meet these criteria:

-- Have a steady job and income to ensure you’re able to manage repayments.
+- You’ll have a steady job and income so you’re able to manage repayments.

-- Have a good credit rating to enable to you obtain the best rates.
+- You should have a strong enough credit rating that you can get the best rates.

-Before opting for a consolidation loan, you should get advice from a debt expert – there could be better ways to clear your debt you haven’t considered.
+Before opting for a consolidation loan, you should get advice from a debt expert – there could be other ways to clear your debt to consider.

-- Everything you owe is pulled into one place meaning you only have one payment to stay on top of and one interest rate to keep track of.
+- Everything you owe is pulled into one place, meaning you only have one payment to stay on top of and one interest rate.

-- Consolidation loans are an informal solution and, as such, not recorded on a public insolvency register.
+- Consolidation loans are an informal solution, so they’re not recorded on a public insolvency register.

-- You may have a longer period to repay your debts.
+- It may give you more time to repay your debts.